weecology/retrieverdash/docs/developer.rst

 =====
 The Data Retriever Dashboard is divided into two parts:

-1. The Script
+1. The Helper Script
 2. The Dashboard

-**The Script**
+**The Helper Script**

-The script(dashboard_script.py in retrieverdash/retrieverdash/dashboard_script/ directory) is run on every Sunday at 12:00 AM using cron job.
-It generates a dataset_details.json file containing the details of the datasets and the diff files(html files showing side by side difference in the tables of a dataset if a change has been made to dataset).
+The script(dashboard_script.py in retrieverdash/retrieverdash/dashboard_script/ directory) is run regularly based on the cron job specification.
+It generates a dataset_details.json file containing the details of the datasets and the diff files(html files showing side by side diffs in the tables of a dataset if there is any change).

 **The Dashboard**

 The dashboard provides an interface where maintainers and users can see the details of datasets(whether it is installing successfully or not using retriever and the diffs).